 - Client-Centered Therapy - During this practice, the therapist takes on a supportive, non-directive role while the client becomes responsible for actively engaging in steps toward healing.

-- Cognitive Behavioral Therapy (CBT) – CBT is a skills-based method where the therapist supports the client in learning about individual triggers; then works with the client to create skills-based strategy to address symptoms as they occur.
+- Cognitive Behavioral Therapy (CBT) - CBT is a skills-based method where the therapist supports the client in learning about individual triggers; then works with the client to create a skills-based strategy to address symptoms as they occur.

 - Dialectic Behavior Therapy (DBT) - Similar to CBT, Dialectical Behavior Therapy is a holistic approach which allows a client to observe negative behavioral and thought patterns and integrate skills like meditation to alleviate symptoms

 - Art, Music or Writing Therapy - For some people, creativity provides an outlet for emotions unachievable through words alone.